it-at-m/kobit-frontend/README.md

 * *SpringBoot API Gateway 2.7.5*
 * *Maven Apache Version: 3.8.1*

+See the frontend System and Software Requirements: https://github.com/it-at-m/kobit-frontend/wiki/System-and-Software-Requirements

 ## Roadmap

 In the immediate future 1-2 months from now: improving the user interface